-As a manufacturer of over 170 different models of Blasting Cabinets, Dust Collectors and Pollution Control Work Benches, we often have first time buyers call us to replace their poorly-constructed abrasive blast cabinet.
-We are not saying all cabinets sold by large tool suppliers are bad, but inexperienced buyers often misunderstand why the costs are significantly lower.
-Continue reading Why Frictional Heat Matters in Blast Cabinets
+A lack of frictional heat is one of the main reasons a first time buyer is disappointed in their blast cabinet purchase.
+As a manufacturer of over 170 different models of Blasting Cabinets, Dust Collectors and Pollution Control Work Benches, we often have first time buyers call us to replace their poorly-constructed abrasive blast cabinet. … Continue reading Why Frictional Heat Matters in Blast Cabinets

-Buying a vacuum blower operated dust collector doesn’t have to be another “you get what you pay for” life lesson.
+Thanks to these vacuum blower tips, buying a vacuum blower operated dust collector doesn’t have to be another “you get what you pay for” life lesson.
 Instead of assuming more horsepower and cfm are always better, an educated buyer understands the engineering behind the four common classes of blowers.
-If you need a quick refresher on how blowers work, read this post before you go on.
-Continue reading Vacuum Blower Tips to Keep In Mind Before You Buy
+If you need a quick refresher … Continue reading Vacuum Blower Tips to Keep In Mind Before You Buy

-Blowers are critical, often undervalued and misunderstood components of abrasive blast cabinets.
+A vacuum blower is critical, often undervalued and misunderstood components of abrasive blast cabinets.
 Vacuum Blowers are commonly used on small blasting cabinets for very limited use or very low cfm gun size.
 Vacuum blowers are only one type of blower class available but result in high static suction but very low cfm air movement.
-Continue reading Four Blower Classes Explained

-Almost all blasting cabinet dust collector problems are related to one of the conditions we examine in this post.
+Almost all problems with any dust collector attached to an existing blasting cabinet are related to one of a few conditions being listed below.
 Most people buy these machines based on budget and not the machine’s application.
 This is a mistake.
-First, an abrasive blasting cabinet’s use can, and probably will, change over time due to an increase in production or simply finding more uses for the machine.
-Second, if you buy a machine based on cost, you are likely not matching your needs to the blast cabinet’s capabilities.
-This often results in a variety of issues, including dust collector problems, and ultimately it often negatively affects productivity.
-Continue reading 5 Common Blast Cabinet Dust Collector Problems
+First, an abrasive blasting cabinet’s use can, and probably will, change over time due to … Continue reading 5 Common Blast Cabinet Dust Collector Problems